Paul Samuelson: Aphorisms and quotations

 Stanislaw Ulam once challenged Samuelson to name one theory in all of the social sciences that is both true and nontrivial.
-Several years later, Samuelson responded with David Ricardo's theory of comparative advantage: "That it is logically true need not be argued before a mathematician; that is not trivial is attested by the thousands of important and intelligent men who have never been able to grasp the doctrine for themselves or to believe it after it was explained to them."
+Several years later, Samuelson responded with David Ricardo's theory of comparative advantage: "That it is logically true need not be argued before a mathematician; that it is not trivial is attested by the thousands of important and intelligent men who have never been able to grasp the doctrine for themselves or to believe it after it was explained to them."

 For many years, Samuelson wrote a column for Newsweek.
 One article included Samuelson's most quoted remark and a favorite economics joke:

 To prove that Wall Street is an early omen of movements still to come in GNP, commentators quote economic studies alleging that market downturns predicted four out of the last five recessions.
 That is an understatement.
 Wall Street indexes predicted nine out of the last five recessions!
 And its mistakes were beauties.

 In the early editions of his famous, bestselling economics textbook Paul Samuelson joked that GDP falls when a man "marries his maid".